 I do not agree with the practice of standardized nutrient additions before or during fermentation.
 Plenty of juice/must does not require additional nutrients, why waste the money and suffer in down-the-line processing?

 Nevertheless, nutrient additions are often beneficial.
 When they are to be made, such amendments should always be made before brix levels drop too low.
 I usually aim for 1/3 or 1/2 sugar depletion for secondary additions of fermentation nutrients and nitrogen supplements.

 If undesirable odors and/or flavors appear later in fermentation, additional amendments can be made.
 It is uncertain at what level yeast become unable to synthesize nutrients due to low sugar levels and high alcohol levels, so try to ensure any amendments are completed prior to brix falling below 2/3 depletion.

-My colleagues will tell tales of my obsession with spreadsheets and charts.
+My colleagues will tell tales of my semi-obsession with spreadsheets and charts.
 We all have our quirks.

 A basic fermentation chart comparing dates versus brix and temperature gives a good visual of how the fermentation is proceeding, aid with down line processing: amendments, temperature adjustments, cap management (for red must), stopping fermentation (if residual sugar is desired), and planning fermentation tank turnover time for future vintages.

 Timing of analysis can be important.
 Typically, I work on a 24-hour ferment check for all tank ferments.
 This applies not only to lab analysis, but sensory.
 If anything appears strange, then further analysis may be desired.

 Barrel ferments are often more difficult to track accurately compared to those in tank.
 This is due to variability between barrels and less temperature control.
 You can't expect laboratory staff to complete a representative sample on 100-barrel wine lots.
 Depending on the winery size, 24-hour ferment checks will likely prove too time consuming.